Surgery for epilepsy

 • The cause of the seizures requires surgery, such as a brain tumour

-Epilepsy programs for surgery are based in major public hospitals.
+Epilepsy surgical programs are based in epilepsy centres at major public hospitals.
 The work-up to surgery involves a number of tests and monitoring and recording of seizures.
-There is a chance that at the end of the work-up, tests may show that surgery is not possible.

 What happens?